Fryingpannn/Fryingpannn/README.md

 My name is Matthew and I'm a computer science student from Canada.
 Here's some info about me!

 ⚡ Work experience: <br>
-- Incoming Software Engineer intern at Facebook/Meta [New York.
+- **Software Engineer intern at Meta (formerly Facebook)** - Full-stack development on the Release Engineering team.
+[New York.
 Summer 2022]
-- Incoming Software Engineer intern at Coinbase [Remote.
+- **Software Engineer intern at Coinbase** - Full-stack development on the BlocSecurity Platform team.
+[Remote.
 Winter 2022]
-- Software Engineer intern at Cisco Systems - Front-end development in an Angular monorepo.
+- **Software Engineer intern at Cisco Systems** - Front-end development on the Customer Experience team.
 [San Jose, California.
 Summer 2021]
-- Software Developer intern at Genetec - Full stack development on Azure in microservices.
+- **Software Developer intern at Genetec** - Full-stack development on the Clearance team.
 [Montreal, Quebec.
 Spring 2021]
-- Teaching Assistant at Concordia University for the course Object-Oriented Programming II (Java).
+- **Teaching Assistant at Concordia University** - Object-Oriented Programming II (Java).
 [Montreal, Quebec.
 Spring 2021]

-🔭 Current project:
-- Financial stocks DD analysis and classification (r/WallStreetBets) (ReactJS + Python/Django + PySpark + scitkit-learn).

 🌱 Interests:
 - Web development.